instructure/dockerfiles/node-passenger/README.md

 ### NODE_ENV: Passenger application environment

-NODE_ENV and RACK_ENV default to production.
-To override this for development and test, set the NODE_ENV env var in your `Dockerfile` or `docker-compose.yml` file, and that will also override RACK_ENV and the other related vars in passenger.
+NODE_ENV defaults to production.
+To override this for development and test, set the NODE_ENV env var in your `Dockerfile` or `docker-compose.yml` file.

 ### NGINX_WORKER_COUNT: Nginx worker process count